awslabs/mountpoint-s3-csi-driver/docs/INSTALL.md

 Assuming you have a cluster created, the next step is to ensure the CSI Driver will be able to access Amazon S3.

 There's a few different options for providing credentials for the Mountpoint CSI Driver to use when accessing Amazon S3.
-See the [AWS Credentials](CONFIGURATION.md#aws-credentials) for instructions and different ways of configuring AWS credentials for accessing Amazon S3.
+See [AWS Credentials](CONFIGURATION.md#aws-credentials) for instructions and different ways of configuring AWS credentials for accessing Amazon S3.

 ### Deploy Mountpoint for Amazon S3 CSI Driver

-You may deploy the Mountpoint for Amazon S3 CSI Driver via [Helm](https://helm.sh/), [Kustomize](https://github.com/kubernetes-sigs/kustomize), or as an [Amazon EKS managed add-on](https://docs.aws.amazon.com/eks/latest/userguide/eks-add-ons.html#workloads-add-ons-available-eks).
+You may deploy the Mountpoint for Amazon S3 CSI Driver via [Amazon EKS managed add-on](https://docs.aws.amazon.com/eks/latest/userguide/eks-add-ons.html#workloads-add-ons-available-eks), [Helm](https://helm.sh/), or [Kustomize](https://github.com/kubernetes-sigs/kustomize).

+#### Amazon EKS managed add-on

+See [the Amazon EKS guide](https://docs.aws.amazon.com/eks/latest/userguide/s3-csi.html) for more details on installing the Amazon EKS managed add-on of Mountpoint for Amazon S3 CSI Driver.

 #### Helm